kwb332/event-plan-server/README.md

 If possible please also host the page somewhere and supply the link so that we can test it easily.
 ******************What I have done ****************** The main application is in event.routes.js.
 The application uses the following technologies graphQL, node.js as the server, mongo DB, mongose (to querry mongoDB).
+Please use code in production branch as master is not updated

 The code presented is the backend code for the application.